ericcheungk11/laravel-permission-mongodb/README.md

 ### Using permissions and roles with multiple guards

 When creating new permissions and roles, if no guard is specified, then the **first** defined guard in `auth.guards` config array will be used.
-When creating permissions and roles for specific guards you'll have to specify their `guard_name` on the model:
+When creating permissions and roles for specific guards you'll have to specify their `guardName` on the model:

 ```php
 // Create a superadmin role for the admin users